elephantscale/elastic-labs/kibana8/2-capabilites.md

 Lab Goals: Practicing Kibana capabilities

-* Let us overview what Kibana capabilities are, using provided data sets
+* Let us have an overview of what Kibana capabilities are, using provided data sets

 ![](../images/32.png)
 ![](../images/33.png)